 Learn how to make a DIY moss wreath with blossoms on a grapevine wreath form for a simple and beautiful Spring wreath!

-You are in the right place friend if you would rather make beautiful Spring decor rather than putting out generic store-bought decor or spend $$$ on designer decor.
 It’s much more fun and satisfying to infuse your own style into the holidays and seasons.
 That’s why I’m excited to share how to make a moss wreath with you today!

 DIY Moss Covered Wreath with Cherry Blossoms

 Welcome to A Very Global Easter series day four, wreaths and wall hangings.
-My good friend Casa Watkins Living and I share seven days of globally inspired Easter decor every year.
-It’s a good way to repurpose, shop the house, and use craft and decor items in a new way!
+My good friend Casa Watkins Living and I share seven days of globally inspired-Easter decor every year.

-Find all of the current and past series’ decorating ideas and DIY on A Very Global Easter page.
-We have already shared Easter trees, Easter eggs, and printables this year.
 The series usually spans over two weeks and it goes by so fast!
-My global inspiration comes from Japanese culture like Ikebana (flower arranging) and Kokedama (moss balls).
+My global inspiration comes from Japanese cultures like Ikebana (flower arranging) and Kokedama (moss balls).

-The Easter projects I share with you are a loose representation of the Japanese methods to make them easily accessible and because I’m not an expert in those fields although I’ve seen and researched them!
-The results are fresh and beautiful Easter and Spring handmade decor pieces that are definitely unique to traditional Easter decor.
-Like today’s Kokedama inspired DIY moss-covered wreath.
+The Easter projects I share with you are a loose representation of the Japanese methods to make them easily accessible because I’m not an expert in those fields although I’ve seen and researched them while I was living in Japan for a few years!

 - Grapevine wreath form for the moss wreath base